flowese/Miscellaneous/M3U_Manager/README.md

 ------

-##### The following script replaces and/or adds the logo of the channels specified in IPTV list files with M3U format.
+##### The following script replaces and adds the logo of the channels specified in IPTV list files with M3U format.
 ##### INSTRUCTIONS:
 ##### 0. Clone repo.
 ##### 1. Edit configuration files channels.txt (with logos) and lists.txt (with iptv lists) to taste.